It started with pigs. And with the smell there.

 Sieved or crushed calcite as foliar fertilizer.
 Calcite that has simply been sieved or conventionally ground does not have the electrostatic charge that draws it through the leaf pores.
 It remains on the plant's leaf.
 It is chemically detectable.
 But it does not penetrate and has no effect inside the leaf.

-The inverted claim.
+The mistaken claim.
 We recently saw a product about which it was written: "Tribomechanical — destroys the crystal lattices."
-That is the exact opposite of the truth.
+This is the exact opposite of the truth.
 Tribomechanical activation preserves the crystal lattices — that is its decisive advantage over the ball mill.
 It is the ball mill that destroys the crystal lattices.
 Anyone who misrepresents this has either not understood the technology — or is deliberately deceiving.

 The questions one should ask before buying a zeolite or calcite product: